Two workers killed by train ‘could not hear it because of ear defenders’

 Two railway workers struck and killed by a train were wearing ear defenders and could not hear it coming, police believe.

-The victims, aged 58 and 64, died after being hit by the passenger service while working on tracks near Port Talbot in South Wales on Wednesday morning, according to British Transport Police (BTP).
+The victims died after being hit by the passenger service while working on tracks near Port Talbot in South Wales on Wednesday morning, according to British Transport Police (BTP).

-The pair were from North Cornelly and Kenfig Hill respectively, two villages several miles south of Port Talbot, and their families are being supported.
+One, aged 58, was from North Cornelly while the other has been named in reports as Gareth Delbridge, 64, of Kenfig Hill.

+A post on Twitter from the Kenfig Hill Rugby Club said the death was “tragic”.

 A third casualty was treated for shock at the scene but was uninjured.